whysodark/Minimalistic-Keylogger/README.md

 Just start `keylogger.exe` from any directory.
 There is no such thing like an install or auto-start routine.
 ## Uninstall

-Open the Task Manager, search for `keylogger.exe` and kill this process.
-Then delete `keylogger.exe`.
+Open the Task Manager, search for `keylogger.exe` and kill/delete the process`keylogger.exe`.
 That's it.
+## Further Functionalities

+-Need to add SMTP Support to send the log file